> Disease Condition

 Current Treatment

-> Whilst a range of drugs exist, they only act to slow progression of heart failure and somewhat reduce likelihood of future major heart problems.
+This only acts to slow the progression of heart failure and somewhat reduce the likelihood of future major heart problems, resulting in a very poor long-term prognosis for MI.

 Myocardial Infarction